Updated: Aug 8

 I'd love to learn more about creative ways you are tracking your weeks going by and welcome any other ideas or advice you would share!

 Ps.
 If you want to make a 1-page mini-zines yourself, here's a great quick tutorial!

-Pictured above: My collection of zines so far and two of my inspirations, a post-it gifted to me from my friend Joel with parting wisdom before I came to Geneva & Four Thousand Weeks by Oliver Burkeman.
+Pictured above: My collection of zines so far and two of my inspirations, a post-it gifted to me from my friend Joel with parting wisdom before I came to Geneva & Four Thousand Weeks: Time Management for Mortals by Oliver Burkeman.